-I have wondered if I have a gypsy soul.
+I have wondered if I have a wandering soul.

 From time to time – usually when I am stressed or overwhelmed – I get the urge to run away.
 It’s never to places that I know.
 I long to go west; to fill up my car and drive without a map until I find somewhere that looks welcoming.
 Or I dream of going northeast, to Boston, to explore on foot what I have only seen by air.
 I dream of being in a harbour town in Maine, where I imagine the air smells of salt and seaweed and I would hear waves slapping against moored boats.
 These places which I have never known call out for my affection.